Paper Trading

 Note that inactive accounts also count towards the total limit of API keys, for the same reason.

-If you use a paper trading account for a signal bot or grid bot, that bot will be included in the count of Signal and Grid Bots allowed for your account.
+If you use a paper trading account for a signal bot, that bot will be included in the count of Signal Bots allowed for your account.

 Try different numbers or sizes of DCAs, TPs, SL percentages or no SL.